MattCowgill/cash-rate-scraper/README.md

 # cash-rate-scraper

-This repository was created for demonstration purposes!
+This repository was created for demonstration purposes.

 It contains one script: `R/scrape_cash_rate.R`.
 This file downloads the [latest ASX cash rate implied yield curve